mark-naylor/Geophysical-Math-and-Comp-Methods-Solving-ODEs-Part-1/chapter1.md

 ---
-title: Introduction to numerical solutions to ODEs
+title: Introduction to numerical solutions to 1st order ODEs
 description: >-
   In this chapter, you will explore the basic tools in Python for solving odes.